vwxyutarooo/gulp-web-starter/README.md

     $ npm install; bower install

-Or, to initialize hole of project, which included foundation and _s
+Or, to build hole of project with foundation and _s

     $ npm install
     $ npm run gulp -- init

-Set hostname at gulpfile.js If you would like to connect "BrowserSync" with local server.

-    'proxy'        : false,
-    'tunnel'       : false,
-    'browser'      : 'google chrome canary'
+## How to run gulp tasks
+You don't need gulp global install anyway.
+To run gulp with default task.

+    $ npm run gulp

-When proxy has false, BrowserSync will run as server mode.
+Normally browserSync runs as with proxy option.
+To avoid proxy and use as server mode.

+    $ npm run gulp --mode server

+If tunnel option has strings instead of false, gulp-web-starter is automatically enable it.

+    'tunnel'       : 'randomstring23232',

+To call specified task.

+    $ npm run gulp -- taskname

 ## foundation